Pritilender/proc-gen-bach/README.md

 * Added [Freetype2](https://www.freetype.org/).
 * Added [Boxer](https://github.com/aaronmjacobs/Boxer) for cross-platform messageboxes.
-* Generated an OpenGL 4.6 function loader using the [glad](http://glad.dav1d.de/) web service.
+* Generated an OpenGL 4.6 function loader using the [glad](http://glad.dav1d.de/) web service instead of the outdated c-branch on the original repo.
 * All submodules have been pointed toward their latest stable release.
 * Output goes to a `bin` directory at the project root.
 * A `resources` folder has been added that will be copied to the `bin` folder along with the executable project output as a post build event.
 This is a good place to store shader source files, art assets, or any other files that will need to be loaded by your program.